💡 Quick Summary

 Gaps in the alignment are represented as "-"

-Sum of match/mismatch scores plus gap values; higher is better
+Sum of EDNAFULL substitution scores minus gap penalties; higher is better

 Number of valid DNA bases in the first input sequence